Angelina207/admin-panel/README.md

 # responsive-panel
-  This is the responsive panel layout
+  This is the admin panel layout